a-ads/blog/content/blog/a-ads-ads-will-work-fine-despite-the-new-google-chrome-limitations.md

 thumbnail: ../../static/assets/full-15-.png
 big_picture: ../../static/assets/short-7-.png
 popularity: "5000"
+meta_title: A-ADS ads will work fine despite the new Google Chrome limitations
+meta_description: Stay compliant with Google Chrome's new ad limitations and ensure your ads are seen with A-ADS.
+With no JavaScript allowed, our network only permits text or image ads, ensuring user CPUs are never stressed.
+Plus, our image-based ads are limited to less than one megabyte, well below Google's four-megabyte limit.
+Our ad delivery servers are optimized for the highest possible speeds, giving you the assurance that your ads will be delivered to users quickly and efficiently.
+As one of the most popular internet browsers, compliance with Google Chrome's new limitations is crucial, and A-ADS makes it easy.
 ---
 Google Chrome developers have recently <a href="https://developers.google.com/web/updates/2020/05/heavy-ad-interventions" rel="nofollow">introduced new limitations in terms of displaying ads to the user</a>.
 For instance, the ads that create a very high network or processor load will be blocked and never shown.